parallel-forecast/AI-dict/docs/open_problems.md

 ___

-### How we should we deal with terms with free variables?
+### How should we deal with terms with free variables?

 *Discuss this problem in [this GitHub issue](https://github.com/parallel-forecast/AI-dict/issues/4).*